-- 1. Article 37.071 was amended in 1991 in an effort to provide for consideration of mitigating circumstances, as required by Penry. - a.
+1. Article 37.071 was amended in 1991 in an effort to provide for consideration of mitigating circumstances, as required by Penry.

+a.
 The defendant and his counsel are permitted to present "evidence of the defendant's background or character or the circumstances of the offense that mitigates against the imposition of the death penalty.
 Tex.
 Code Crim.
 Proc.
 Ann. art.
 37.071 § 2(a) (Vernon Supp.
+2000).

-1999). - b.
+b.
 If the jury answers the first two special issues affirmatively, it must then answer the following:

-Whether, taking into consideration all of the evidence, including the circumstances of the offense, the defendant's character and background, and the personal moral culpability of the defendant, there is a sufficient mitigating circumstance or circumstances to warrant that a sentence of life imprisonment rather than a death sentence be imposed.
+Whether, taking into consideration all of the evidence, including the circumstances of the offense, the defendant's character a n d background, and the personal m or a 1 culpability of the defendant, there is a sufficient mitigating circumstance circumstances to warrant that a sentence of life imprisonment rather than a death sentence be imposed.

-Tex.
-Code Crim.
-Proc.
-Ann. art.
+TEX.
+CODE CRIM.
+PROC.
+ANN. art.
 37.071 § 2(e)(1) (Vernon Supp.
-1999).
+2000).

-- c.
+c.
 The jury is instructed that it may not answer the mitigation special issue "no" unless it agrees unanimously, and may not answer it "yes" unless 10 or more jurors agree.
 Tex.
 Code Crim.
 Proc.
-Ann. art.
-37.071 § 2(f)(2) (Vernon Supp.
-1999). - d.
+Ann. art. $37.071 \S 2(f)(2)$ (Vernon Supp.
+2000).

+d.
 Additionally, the jury is instructed that it "need not agree on what particular evidence supports an affirmative finding on the issue."
 Tex.
 Code Crim.
 Proc.
-Ann. art. $37.071 \ \S \ 2(f)(3)$ (Vernon Supp.
-1999). - e.
+Ann. art.
+37.071 § 2(f)(3) (Vernon Supp.
+2000).

+e.
 And, the jury is instructed that it "shall consider mitigating evidence to be evidence that a juror might regard as reducing the defendant's moral blameworthiness."
 Tex.
 Code Crim.
 Proc.
 Ann. art.
 37.071 § 2(f)(4) (Vernon Supp.
-1999).
+2000).